Donor Profile

 Sweden channels a third of its bilateral ODA through CSOs, well above the DAC average of 11%.
 The government recognizes CSOs’ key role in reducing poverty, strengthening democratic development and supporting human rights.

-Virtually all of Sweden’s ODA consists of grants (97% in 2022).
-The remaining 3% (US$132 million) is made up of capital subscriptions (equity investments) by the MFA into Swedfund, Sweden’s state-owned development finance institution.
+Virtually all of Sweden’s ODA, or 97% in 2022, consists of grants.
+The remaining 3% (US$132 million) is made up of capital subscriptions, or equity investments, by the MFA into Swedfund, Sweden’s state-owned development finance institution.

-Accounting for 16% of bilateral funding, humanitarian assistance was the second-largest spending area of Sweden’s bilateral ODA in 2022.
+Accounting for 16% of bilateral funding, humanitarian assistance was the 2nd largest spending area of Sweden’s bilateral ODA in 2022.
 Humanitarian assistance remains a growing funding area for Sweden, with a particular focus on conflict-affected areas.

 The 2016 Policy framework for Swedish development cooperation and humanitarian assistance states that bilateral funding must be focused on the lowest-income and most vulnerable countries.
-This policy is backed by funding data: nearly a third (31%) of Sweden’s bilateral ODA was allocated to LICs in 2021.
+This policy is backed by funding data: 31% of Sweden’s bilateral ODA was allocated to LICs in 2021.
 Sweden has recognized that an increasing proportion of global poverty is found in MICs, but the government is likely to continue to strengthen its focus on fragile states.

 Multilateral Spending and Commitments